tkarthikeyan132/Deep-Learning-Assignments/README.md

 ### 2. Implementation
 1. **Slot Encoder**:
-    - Same as Part 2A, encoding images into slots using a CNN-based encoder and slot attention module.
+    - Same as in Part 2A, encoding images into slots using a CNN-based encoder and slot attention module.

 2. **Diffusion Decoder**:
-    - Train a conditional diffusion model to generate latent \( \hat{z} \) given slots.
+    - Train a conditional diffusion model to generate latent representations given slots.
-    - **Forward Process**: Gradually corrupt training latents \( z \) with Gaussian noise.
+    - **Forward Process**: Gradually corrupt training latents with Gaussian noise.
     - **Reverse Process**: Denoise the corrupted latents iteratively using a modified UNet architecture.

 #### Components: